 20 years has passed since Earth beat the aliens by split decision and the world has completely rebuilt itself into utopia…in just 20 years.
 World Peace has been achieved and now the planet bands together to fight creatures from another world.
 Surprisingly Liam Hemsworth aka ‘No I’m not Thor’ serves as the main character, he plays superstar fighter pilot Jake Morrison along with his fiancée Patricia and former best friend Dylan who plays the stepson of decreased Will Smith character who really doesn’t say much .
 To be quite honest he’s in the film so little every time he pops up you have to remember that he’s even in the film, to begin with.

-Now this is the part of the review where you can go into your fridge and get a can of Monster and talk about the bad because there is A LOT wrong with this film.
-The biggest problem is the subplots, too many side characters and stories that never seem to pay off.
-Starting off with Bill Pullman who back as former president Whitmore, many argue the only good part of the last Independence Day was his iconic speech that made everyone want to jump in their jets and start shooting up aliens in Mexico but Pullman stands in for Randy Quaid and becomes the town’s residential crazy man.
-Having visions and screaming the aliens are coming to which no one believe him until it’s too late.
-Also returning is Jeff Goldblum who is now running Area 51 research which is a huge step up from being a Direct TV repair man.
-His character is condensed to realizing how fucked the earth is and reacting to how fucked the earth is with hilarious one-liners.
-Vivica A. Fox is back for 2 minutes before she dies (Spoiler alert) and the two scientists from the first movie one who should have been dead but for some reason isn’t and the other you had to remember if he was even in the first movie, to begin with,
+There are way too many subplots here, too many side characters and stories that never seem to pay off.
+Starting off with Bill Pullman who back as former president Whitmore, many argue the only good part of the last Independence Day was his iconic speech but here Pullman stands in for Randy Quaid and becomes the town’s, residential crazy man.
+Having visions and screaming the aliens are coming to which no one believes him until it’s too late.
+Also returning is Jeff Goldblum who is now running Area 51 research which is a huge step up from being a Direct TV repairman.
+His character is condensed to realizing how screwed the earth is and reacting to how screwed the earth is with hilarious one-liners.